jkeefe/weather-ball/README.md

 - Making a determinaiton about what preset to use
 - Sending that preset to the ESP32 using the JSON API over a serial connection — quite possibly just the USB cable

+#### WLED Controller

+Using the very awesome [Adafruit Sparklemtion USB Stick](https://www.adafruit.com/product/6332?srsltid=AfmBOoofGwKl6_3wlmlOFxr0aYyvWj0LTiYwuOxKr_nXXjnp-QMIW6KU), which is set up for WLED.
+Was simple to install and connect to the LED strip.

 #### A wired connection

 Making the serial connection would happen either over USB or the TX/RX pins.
 There's a great writeup of how to do that [here](https://data.engrie.be/ESP32/ESP32_-_Part_12_-_ESP32_meets_Raspberry_Pi.pdf), which I've also saved as a PDF.

 #### Serial on the PI

 The full install instructions, including the Pi formatting, are [here](https://github.com/nebrius/raspi-io/wiki/Getting-a-Raspberry-Pi-ready-for-NodeBots).
 Seems like there may be some quirks that require a reformatting.
 Also handles adding Node, so that's good.
+Also I used version 24.x (instead of 12 in the docs).

 I'd take this to the `node-serialport` point.

 Node Serialport [installation notes](https://serialport.io/docs/guide-installation#raspberry-pi-linux) have additional info, and using Node Serialport is [here](https://serialport.io/docs/guide-usage).
-There's also info about parsers and thigns.
+There's also info about parsers and things.

+Installed to here on the pi!
+See 1p for logins to the weatherballpi.

+Serialport's [API docs](https://serialport.io/docs/api-serialport/) have example code to try.

 #### WLED serial